-The UK Government proposes to retain the existing EU law (EU Biotech Directive) relating to biotech inventions after exit day.
-Therefore, the legal requirements for patenting biotech inventions will remain in place - these requirements are already implemented in UK national patent law.
+The UK Government has implemented legislation into UK national law to retain the EU law (EU Biotech Directive) relating to biotech inventions after 01 January 2021.
+Therefore, the legal requirements for patenting biotech inventions remain in place - these requirements are already implemented in UK national patent law.
 Patent examiners will continue to apply the same law when examining patent applications in this area.
-Third parties who wish to challenge the validity of a patent will be able to do so on the same grounds as at present.
+Third parties who wish to challenge the validity of a patent will be able to do so on the same grounds as prior to 01 January 2021.

-D Young & Co will continue to be able to represent clients in relation to SPCs.
-Although SPCs are based on EU legislation they are national rights, so the filing of SPCs will remain unchanged.
-There will be no change in our ability to file UK SPCs, nor in other EU countries on which we continue to instruct our trusted network of SPC agents as now.
+D Young & Co continues to be able to represent clients in relation to SPCs.
+Although SPCs are based on EU legislation they are national rights, so the filing of SPCs remains unchanged.
+There is no change in our ability to file UK SPCs, nor SPCs in other European countries where we continue to instruct our trusted network of SPC agents.